REMEXLabs/GPII-Statistical-Matchmaker-Analysis/README.md

 # GPII/Cloud4all Statistical Matchmaker: Analysis Component

+**Important notice, September 2020**: This repository was last updated in July 2015, while the [GPII's real-time framework](https://github.com/GPII/universal), for which the Statistical Matchmaker provided a component, has evolved considerably since that time.
+Since compatibility with that framework cannot be guaranteed, this repository will be archived.

 ## Introduction

 The analysis module is one of several components of the GPII/Cloud4all Statistical Matchmaker.